pravega/pravega-tools/README.md

 ### Distributing

-Use the gradle wrapper to generat the distribution.
+Use the gradle wrapper to generate the distribution.

 ```
 $ ./gradlew installDist